ScottyLabs/governance/__meta/synchronizer/README.md

 # Synchronizer

-The [sync workflow](../../.github/workflows/sync.yml) will run the [sync script](sync.py) on every push to the `main` branch to synchronize the teams and members from the `contributors/` and `teams/` directories to GitHub and Keycloak.
+The [sync workflow](../../.github/workflows/sync.yml) will run the [sync script](sync.py) on every push to the `main` branch to synchronize the teams and members from the `contributors/` and `teams/` directories to GitHub, Keycloak, Vault, and Slack.

 ## Github